jan-orzechowski/wilfrid/README.md

 * built-in dynamic arrays
 * full interoperability with C

 Wilfrid can be compiled to C or run in the interpreter.
-You can check the language's interactive demo [here] (https://janorzechowski.com/wilfrid).
+You can check the language's interactive demo [here](https://janorzechowski.com/wilfrid).
 Code examples featured on this site can be also found [here](/examples)

 Wilfrid is currently in the early alpha stage.